 An equitable remedy, such as promissory estoppel or unjust enrichment, is a claim which states that certain value was given to the other party and it would be unfair for that party to keep the benefit without paying for it.
 Your attorney would provide proof of the value of the benefit conferred to the other party, and you would fight for money damages to compensate you for your hard work or goods.

 Consult a Contract Litigation Attorney in Massachusetts, Today

-If you have a verbal contract that needs to be enforced in Massachusetts, the business and contract litigation lawyers at the Katz Law Group can help.
-With their experience and legal advice, they can help you enforce the terms of your agreement are followed, and that you receive the compensation to which you are entitled.
+If you are involved in a verbal contract dispute in Massachusetts, the business and contract litigation lawyers at the Katz Law Group can help.
+With their experience and legal advice, they can help you enforce the terms of your agreement, or can show that the alleged oral contract is not what was actually agreed to.
 Contact online us today or call our law office at (508) 480-8202.
 Our attorneys represent businesses in Worcester, Marlborough, Framingham, and beyond.